Repton School A GSG School

 Special Education Needs

-At Repton, we place a high value on our Learning Support both in terms of those with mild learning difficulties and the gifted and talented.
-Under the guidance of our Director of Learning Support, pupils are tested on entry and those pupils with mild learning difficulties are assisted with supplementary tuition in literacy and/or numeracy in the first year of the curriculum and then to GCSE.
-However it is a vital part of our philosophy with regard to Learning Support that it continues throughout a pupil's time at Repton, until the sixth form if necessary.
-Information on pupils' learning support requirement is shared across the curriculum.
-09-09
+At Repton, we place a high value on our learning support both in terms of those with specific learning difficulties and the gifted and talented.
+Under the guidance of our Head of Learning Support, pupils are tested on entry and those pupils with mild learning difficulties are assisted with supplementary tuition in literacy and/or numeracy in the first year of the curriculum and then to GCSE.
+All pupils are able to access study skills programmes during evening support sessions.
+It is a vital part of our philosophy with regard to learning support that it continues throughout a pupil's time at Repton, and throughout the sixth form if necessary.
+Information on pupils' learning needs and associated strategies is shared with teaching staff, to promote an inclusive learning environment across the curriculum.

 |Condition||Provision for in school|

 |ASD - Autistic Spectrum Disorder||Y|

 |Has an entry in the Autism Services Directory|